IshitaSrivast/nft_smart_contract/README.md

 In the 721, transfer and approve emit events.
 In the smart contract, tranfer has been called in buy() function.
 The schema for your subgraph is in the file schema.graphql.
 Since I was working on NFT tracking system.
 The above smart contract gives a collection ID to the non-fungible tokens.
-While creating a schema for the GraphQL, following entities have been defined.
+While creating a schema for the GraphQL, following entities have been defined:

-{
+type funnft @entity(immutable: true){

-Token ID
+Token ID : bytes

-Owner
+Owner: bytes

 }